Teaching assistants: role and responsibilities

 • Assess and report on pupils’ development, progress and attainment

-• They carry out the work in order to assist or support a qualified teacher or ‘nominated teacher’
+• They carry out the work in order to assist or support a qualified teacher or nominated teacher

 • They are subject to the direction and supervision of a qualified or nominated teacher as part of arrangements made by the headteacher

-• The headteacher is satisfied that they have the required skills, experience and expertise
+• The headteacher is satisfied that they have the required skills, experience and expertise to carry out the specified work

-An instructor with special
+An instructor